-The Office of Information Products and Data Analytics (OIPDA) at CMS has developed interactive dashboards that present information on state and county level variation in standardized per-capita costs for the Medicare fee-for-service population.
+The Office of Enterprise Data and Analytics (OEDA) at CMS has developed interactive dashboards that present information on state and county level variation in standardized per-capita costs for the Medicare fee-for-service population.

 The dashboards include total standardized per capita spending, as well as standardized per capita spending by type of service.
 The interactive format allows users to select the indicator and year they want to display.
 Users can also compare data for a given state or county to the national average.
 All of the information presented in the dashboards is also available for download from the Geographic Variation Public Use File.